GitMessengerBot/GitMessengerBot-Android/README.md

 # GitMessengerBot
-a Messenger Auto-Reply bot with Git service.
+a Messenger Auto-Reply bot application with Git service.